cran-task-views/Omics/Omics.md

 -   *Networks*:
-    `r pkg("RGBM")` implements bootstrap based algorithm for network inference from microarray and RNA-seq data.
+    `r pkg("RGBM")` implements bootstrap based algorithm for network inference from microarray and RNA-seq data. `r pkg("Patterns")` to infer biological networks with approaches designed for single or multiple joint omics.
+    `r pkg("parmigene")` performs network inference with mutual information methods. \
     `r pkg("scLink")` and `r pkg("scTenifoldNet")` can be used to infer co-expression networks from single-cell data, the latter including an approach to compare these networks between different conditions. \